-NEW PROJECT FOR 2021- We have recently been awarded funding from EFSA for an “extensive literature search on food and feed safety vulnerabilities in circular economy”
+NEW PROJECTS FOR 2021- We have been awarded funding from EFSA for an “extensive literature search on food and feed safety vulnerabilities in circular economy”.
+Staff in the CEBA are also please to be working on the evidence synthessis phase of the Horizon 2020 Cropdiva project, led by the University of Ghent.

 We are please to announce that the CEBA has formed a partnership with the Universities of Bangor and Exeter to form the UK Centre for the Collaboration for Environmental Evidence (CEE).
 The CEE is a global network that also has centres in Australia, Canada, France, South Africa and Sweden.